 Social Listening: How a Marketing Automation Tool Could Help You

 —Social Publish: a simple way to automatically share content through your social channels.
 It integrates Facebook, Twitter, and LinkedIn into a single publishing interface.
-Use Social Publish to easily schedule and share your Act-On assets (including landing pages, forms, and specific media) or any URL, all at the same time, from one easy to use tools.
+Use Social Publish to easily schedule and share your platform assets (including landing pages, forms, and specific media) or any URL, all at the same time, from one easy to use tools.

 —Social Listening: allow you to manage multiple social streams from Twitter, Facebook, and LinkedIn at ease.
 You can pin social posts and updates for the follow-up and future reference.
 You can also schedule email alerts to make sure you’re always informed on the latest conversations with your audiences.
 With social listening, you can track keywords, brand mentions (both your own and your competition’s), as well as thought leaders or key issues.

 —Social Engage: plays a key role in helping you develop loyal fans and drive more quality traffic to your website and landing pages.
-From within the Act-On platform, you can like, share, and comment on the posts in your social streams.
-You can connect your audience’s social engagement to existing lead generation campaigns inside the Act-On platform.
+From within the CRM platform, you can like, share, and comment on the posts in your social streams.
+You can connect your audience’s social engagement to existing lead generation campaigns inside the platform.

 —Integrated Social Sharing: social media is most productive when used in conjunction with your other marketing tools and tactics, such as events, landing pages, and email campaigns.
-Integrated social sharing widgets in Act-On’s email and landing page composers make it easy to drag and drop sharing buttons that will encourage social amplification.
+Integrated social sharing widgets in emails and landing page composers make it easy to drag and drop sharing buttons that will encourage social amplification.

 —Competitor Insights let you benchmark your web traffic, blogs, Facebook and LinkedIn traffic, tweets, and YouTube views against your competition.
 Set up tracking for new competitors in just few minutes and see the results instantly – with an intuitive, easy-to use dashboard view.